rayenbbs/React-Styling-Demo-Project/README.md

 * Using CSS Modules.<br/>
 These options are better because the styling is component specific.<br/>

-I personally prefer the CSS modules approach because it keeps the CSS files and Javascript files seperated resulting in a more organized approach.
+I personally prefer the CSS modules approach because it keeps the CSS files and Javascript files separated resulting in a more organized approach.